Ellypse/Ellyb/README.md

 #### Assertions.isOfTypes(variable, expectedTypes, variableName)

-Check if a variable is of one of the expected type.
+Check if a variable is of one of the expected types.

 ```lua
 assert(Assertions.isType(myVar, {"string", "number", "table"}, "myVar"));